 Workshop participants liked a flat navigation structure and ways to group and order content according to their needs.
 Animations and transitions were not rejected outright, but they needed to add a clear benefit to the interaction they supported (e.g. hover effects that reveal more details, not just for the visual effect).

 A simple interactive feature that appealed to all participants was the option of viewing long text either as a single page or divided into smaller sections, as shown below:

 An important message was that the students did not wish to have choices made for them, as their preference might depend on content and context.
-Control was paramount, and attempts at incorporating machine learning or the sue of an AI making suggestions did not go down well.
+Control was paramount, and attempts at incorporating machine learning to make suggestions did not go down well.